online doctor logo

 Prevention of Herpes on Tongue

-You can reduce your risk of contracting herpes by avoiding physical contact with someone who has a cold sore.
+You can reduce your risk of herpes by avoiding physical contact with someone with a cold sore.
 People can still spread HSV-1 when cold sores aren’t present, but it’s less likely.

 For herpes prevention, you should avoid: